 Pay4Freight is a partner.—they are my billing partner.
 They save me time and aggravation.
 It’s not worth doing what they do yourself.
-It’s very cost efficient to me to use them.
+It’s very cost-efficient for me to use them.
 I make one call to them and it’s done.

 When you have to pay one person to do everything Pay4Freight does it costs you so much more.
 They are very reliable and very professional and I will be with them until the day I retire.
 I have companies that contact me every day but I will never switch.